History of the University of Notre Dame: Early history

 Sorin dedicated himself to building a college proper, since the foundation of such within two years was the condition on which he had been given the land by bishop Hailandière.
 While in Vincennes, Sorin had made plans with a local architect, Mr. Marsile, to have him come in the summer and start construction of a main building, but the architect did not show up.
 Hence, Sorin and the brothers constructed Old College, a two-story brick building that served as dormitory, bakery, and classrooms.
 This building was instrumental in accommodating the growing community.
 Indeed, in February 1843, Brother Vincent, Lawrence, Koachim, and eight novices arrived from St. Peter's to Notre Dame.
 In the summer of 1843, more members of the Congregation arrived from France: Fathers Francis Cointet and Theophile Maurivalt, Brother Eloi (Jean-Marie Leray), seminarian François Gouesse, and Sisters Mary of the Heart of Jesus (Marie Savary), Mary of Bethlehem (Marie Desneux), Mary of Calvary (Marie Robineau), and Mary of Nazareth (Marie Chauvin).
-Badin's log chapel was hence converted into a carpenter's shed and residence for the Brothers, while the1843 cabin served as chapel and sister's residence.
+Badin's log chapel was hence converted into a carpenter's shed and residence for the Brothers, while the 1843 cabin served as chapel and sister's residence.
 Sorin also constructed a makeshift wooden novitiate for the Brothers on "The Island" (the stretch of land between the two lakes, now site of Columba Hall), but the novitiate was soon moved to Indianapolis on the insistence of the bishop.

 With Old College ready, the college officially opened to its first five students in the fall of 1843, with seven more arriving in the next months.
 Sorin based the school around the French collège model, which combined two years of high school and four years of college.
 The early curriculum focused mostly on reading, writing, arithmetic, history and geography, but more sophisticated topics like Latin, Greek, French, mathematics, oratory, botany, drawing, music, and zoology were also taught.
-Tuition was $100 per year for full-time students $20 a year for day students, with additional fees for the more advanced topics.
+Tuition was $100 per year for full-time students, $20 a year for day students, with additional fees for the more advanced topics.
 Among the first residents to receive an education at Notre Dame were orphans, who came from a home established by the Brothers of Saint Joseph to educate children beyond the ages of 12 and 13, and who dedicated themselves mostly to learning manual trades such as carpentering and farming from the Brothers.
 By the 1844–1845 academic year, forty students were in attendance, although it is likely that a number did not attend for long, and only about 25 were consistently registered.

 When the architect Marsile finally arrived in August 1843, Sorin proceeded to erect the first Main Building (at the location of the third and present Main Building) with a loan supplied by Samuel Byerley.
 The building, completed in 1844 and enlarged in 1853, constituted the entire college until the construction of the second and larger Main Building in 1865.